8 Savvy Ways to Promote Your Event Planning Business

 This excerpt is part of Entrepreneur.com's Second-Quarter Startup Kit which explores the fundamentals of starting up in a wide range of industries.

-In Start Your Own Event Planning Business, the staff at Entrepreneur Press and writer Cheryl Kimball explain how you can get started in the event planning industry, whether you want to work part- or full-time planning anything from a first-birthday party, bar mitzvah or wedding to political fundraisers and product launches.
+In Start Your Own Event Planning Business, the staff of Entrepreneur Media Inc. and writer Cheryl Kimball explain how you can get started in the event planning industry, whether you want to work part- or full-time planning anything from a first-birthday party, bar mitzvah or wedding to political fundraisers and product launches.
 In this edited excerpt, the authors discusses eight different ways you can promote your event planning business to the right audiences.

 As you develop your event planning business, it's important to market in order to grow your client base.
 Following are eight ideas for advertising and promoting your event planning business: